drazdra/UNN/README.md

 Mostly, in modern neural networks, we just use math instead of actual code branching/logical rules, etc.

 The patterns inside are represented as numeric values, so math operations naturally process these patterns and everything just flows natively.
 By "comparing" these numbers, neural networks can find how similar the patterns are.
-By "adding up" numbers they can just mingle any patterns together.
+By "adding up" numbers they can mingle any patterns together.

-In a way, you can see it as merging two images within your image editor.
+In a way, you can see it as merging two images within an image editor.
 The image files on the inside are just lists of numbers that represent the brightness of every dot, so we can simply add up the values from both files to get a new image - a mingled image uniting both patterns.

-In a way, neural networks do the same.
-They just know how to properly merge numbers to get a new pattern or to match them and find how similar they are.
+Neural networks are close to that.
+They just know how to properly merge numbers to get a new pattern, or how to match them and find how similar they are.

 (we still may have certain hard conditions like in ReLU or samplers but more on that later)